 That wraps up our review of Udemy!
-Before you start using it (if for no other reason than to decide if our assessment is fair or not), though, we have a few notes on Udemy's pricing model.
-If you'd rather just get learning right away, though, head over to our lesson on how to create a Udemy account!
+Before you start using it (if for no other reason than to decide if our assessment is fair or not), though, we have a few notes on Udemy's pricing model in our next tutorial.
+If you'd rather just get learning right away, though, head over to our tutorial on how to create an account!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!